Al-Yahudu Tablets: Babylonized naming conventions

 The Al-Yahudu Tablets provide among the first Babylonian transcriptions of Israelite names.
-Earlier, the Assyrians, whom the Babylonians had usurped, had made several inscriptions which featured names of Israelite or Judahite provenance, including Omri, Hezekiah, Pekah and Hoshea, Jehoiachin, and Yahu-Bihdi.
+Earlier, the Assyrians, whom the Babylonians had conquered, had made several inscriptions which featured names of Israelite or Judahite provenance, including Omri, Hezekiah, Pekah and Hoshea, Jehoiachin, and Yahu-Bihdi.
 In particular, the common Hebrew theophoric elements Yah- and -yahu are variously transliterated as ya-ma and ya-ḫu, instead of the historic Assyrian form ya-ú.